nathanho27/Yelp-BI/MachineLearning/MachineLearning/README.md

 ### 2. Closure Risk Proxy Model (In Progress)

-Estimates relative business closure risk using observable Yelp signals associated with business fragility and survivability.
+Estimates **relative business closure risk** using observable Yelp signals related to customer engagement, pricing, and competitive market context.

-This model reframes the problem from outcome prediction to risk identification, producing interpretable risk scores and risk buckets rather than binary classification when true closure labels are unavailable.
+Because true closure outcomes are not consistently available through the Yelp Fusion API, this model does not perform binary classification.
+Instead, it produces an interpretable risk score, risk buckets, and risk profiles that identify businesses that appear more or less vulnerable relative to peers.

 **Status**
 - In development
 - Notebook: `ClosureRiskModel.ipynb`